 #2 The Little Red Book of Selling

 Quick Summary: This must-have book for sales managers that reveals the secrets of the trade and teaches the strategies of increasingly successful performance.
 The author describes the key elements to prove the selling, and explains why the customers actually buy.
 With this simple and exciting piece of reading, you figure out how to offer, give the positive response and acquire more enthusiastic, motivated approach to convincing non-decision makers.
 So in few words, this one of sales books that will help you to find the answers every rep is looking for on the daily basis.

-- make your sales go to with the easily explained principles, and
+- Make your sales go to with the easily explained principles

 #3 Secrets of a Master Closer